rwh86/delta-rpi/README.md

 );
 ```

-# Running logging script from systemd
+# Running the inverter logging script from systemd

+This allows the script to be started up automatically in case of a reboot.

 Create a local user unit:
 ```